Alcide-Zhao/alcide.zhao.github.io/_posts/2020-07-8-ssh-config.md

   - jump client
 ---

-Often, you aneed to connect to a number of different HPCs remotely fron a local UNIX environment or your laptop on a daily basis.
-For this purpose, you struggle to remember all of the various usernames, remote addresses and command line options.
-You can of course create alias in your .bashrc or .zshrc(on macOS) files to make it easier.
-However, the ssh config file provides a more flexible and elegent way to do this.
+Often, you aneed to connect to a dozen of HPCs remotely fron a local UNIX environment (your laptop or woekstation) on a daily basis.
+For this purpose, you struggle to remember all these various usernames, remote addresses and command line options.
+You can of course create alias in your .bashrc (or .zshrc for macOS) file to make it easier.
+However, the `~/.ssh/config` file provides a more flexible and elegent way to make your life much easier.

-This file is normally here: `~/.ssh/config`, and you can edit this file following my examples below
+This file is usually here: `~/.ssh/config`, and you can edit this file following my examples below

-### A simple example to start with:
+### A simple example to start with
 ```
 Host HPC1
 	HostName HPC1.exaple.net